Dangers & Annoyances

 Unlike the string of bomb attacks in the mid-2000s which hit the heart of Sinai's tourism industry in Taba, Sharm El Sheikh and Dahab, after which tourism numbers bounced back quite quickly, the current Sinai crisis continues to severely affect Sinai's tourist economy.

 It is impossible to offer anything other than speculation regarding the possibility of future terrorist attacks in Sinai.
-The majority of travellers to South Sinai enjoy their visit without incident.
-However, because of security fears over the ongoing conflict in North Sinai, many foreign governments issue cautionary travel advisories for most of South Sinai; most still consider Sharm El Sheikh a safe destination but warn against travelling by air.
-Travellers should read their embassy's advice for updates on the situation and keep informed of the latest events while making travel plans.
+The majority of travelers to South Sinai enjoy their visit without incident.
+However, because of security fears over the ongoing conflict in North Sinai, many foreign governments issue cautionary travel advisories for most of South Sinai; most still consider Sharm El Sheikh a safe destination but warn against traveling by air.
+Travelers should read their embassy's advice for updates on the situation and keep informed of the latest events while making travel plans.